 Your G Suite administrator needs to turn on autozoom camera control in the Admin console.
 For more information, see Turn on autozoom camera control.
-You must have the Hangouts Meet hardware kit including the Huddly GO camera to use autozoom camera control.
+You must have the Google Meet hardware kit including the Huddly GO camera to use autozoom camera control.

 If you don't use the correct cables, the camera can show visual artifacts or not work at all.
 The Huddly GO camera has a 4k sensor that requires a high bandwidth, USB 3.0 connection.
 You need to use qualified USB 3.0 cables.
-For more information, see Qualified peripherals for Hangouts Meet hardware kit.
+For more information, see Qualified peripherals for Google Meet hardware kit.